macroecolab/macroecolab.github.io/index.md

 ---
 ---

-# Macroecology Lab @ Tohoku University

 {% include section.html %}

 {% capture text %}

-We research the geographic patterns of biodiversity across a wide range of taxa at large spatial and temporal scales.
-We also make predictions of how biodiversity will change in the future under different human-induced stresses such as climate change.
+We investigate how biodiversity is distributed across the Earth and make predictions of how it will change in the future.

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Published Papers"
-  text=text
-%}

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {%
   include button.html